Adam Nemec: Dinamo București

 On 6 September 2016, Nemec signed a two-year deal with Romanian side Dinamo București.

-In his first season with the club, on 20 May 2017 Nemec scored two goals in the final match of 2016–17 Cupa Ligii.
+In his first season with the club, on 20 May 2017 Nemec scored two goals in the final of the 2016–17 Cupa Ligii.
 Dinamo defeated ACS Poli Timișoara 2–0 and won this trophy for the first time in history.
 At the same time, it was the only trophy Nemec won in Romania.

 On 10 May 2018, Dinamo's coach Florin Bratu confirmed, that after expiration of his contract with Dinamo, Nemec wants to leave the club.
 At the national team meeting, on 29 May, Nemec confirmed that his intention to depart and added, that his subsequent contract will be his last professional one, adding that he seeks a financially attractive deal or else he prefers a return home.

 On 29 August 2020, he returned to Dinamo București on a one-year contract, with an option for an additional year.